O'Donoghue Centre for

 The Centre is possible thanks to the generosity of Dr Donagh O'Donoghue and his family.
-A graduate of NUI Galway Dr O'Donoghue continues his inspiring legacy by supporting the Centre for Drama, Theatre and performance.
-His vision allows NUI Galway to build and develop its strengths in drama, theatre and film studies and a broad understanding of performance generally.
+A graduate of University of Galway, Dr O'Donoghue continues his inspiring legacy by supporting the Centre for Drama, Theatre and performance.
+His vision allows the University to build and develop its strengths in drama, theatre and film studies and a broad understanding of performance generally.
 This truly has a transformative effect not only on our students but on the vibrant cultural hinterland that surrounds the campus.

 The O'Donoghue Centre for Drama, Theatre and Performance will deliver ground-breaking programmes of a kind unavailable elsewhere in Ireland or internationally, firmly rooted in local strengths and capacities, but globally significant in vision, ambition and innovation.

 Drama and Theatre at University of Galway have a distinguished history, with major directors, actors, playwrights and producers emerging from the university over the years.
 The opening of the new O'Donoghue Centre for Drama, Theatre and Performance - supported by Galway University Foundation - will preserve that legacy - but it will also open up exciting new opportunities.